 Live Webinars

-Offering free live webinars for your audience is a great way to capture contact information.
+Free live webinars for your audience are a great way to capture contact information.
 It’s also a great way to show the personality of your business by the tone that the webinar presenter sets.
 Webinars are great lead magnets for those in industries that have a lot of people eager to learn.
 Industries like marketing and software can benefit greatly from this type of lead magnet design.

 The most important thing about this type of lead magnet is to make the webinar engaging and informative.
-If the webinar is boring, or goes over obvious information, the viewer will likely find something else to do with their time, and never think about your company again.
+If the webinar is boring or goes over obvious information, the viewer will likely find something else to do with their time and never think about your company again.
+Of course, you need to ensure that you’re generating the right leads to target with your live webinars in the first place.
+Otherwise, all the effort put into organizing them will be wasted.
+Using top tools for lead generation is advised, as it takes the hassle out of this process.

 Free Trials and Free Samples

-If you are in ecommerce, giving away a small product can show potential customers of the quality and usefulness of your products.
-Many ecommerce sites offer products for free, if the customer just pays shipping.
-This option is also beneficial because once a person gets your product, they’re likely to tell their friends, increasing your visibility.
+If you are in ecommerce, giving away a small product can show potential customers the quality and usefulness of your products.
+Many ecommerce sites offer products for free if the customer just pays shipping.
+This option is also beneficial because once a person gets your product, they will likely tell their friends, increasing your visibility.

 Why Should You Use a Lead Magnet?